jieshanshan/IST-SI-SFTD/README.md

     - Delete all analyses after -> 10400
     - Delete closed issues after -> 36500

-2. Activate more Python rules:
+2. Activate more Python/Java rules:

-    * Quality Profiles -> Python -> Sonar way, from the drop-down menu click on Copy and set a name
+    * Quality Profiles -> Python/Java -> Sonar way, from the drop-down menu click on Copy and set a name
     * Then click on Inactive and then Bulk Change -> Activate In...
     * Back to  Quality Profiles and set the new profile as Default (from the drop-down)